 Please email us with any questions at email@example.com

-General meetings are held every second Wednesday of the month at 7 pm at the Cherryville Community Hall.
+General meetings are held on the first Thursday of the month at 7 pm at the Cherryville Community Hall.
 All are welcome.